 Benefits of Deal ID

 In addition to enhanced targeting capabilities, auctions done facilitated by deal ids can offer a bunch of advantages to both sides.
-Here are a few reasons why you should be doing private auctions with the deal ids:
+Here are a few reasons why you should be doing private auctions with deal ids:

 - It offers greater control and flexibility over premium ad inventories to both publishers and advertisers.